dankeboy36/ardunno-cli-gen/README.md

 ## Built With

+-   [`nice-grpc`](https://github.com/deeplay-io/nice-grpc) - A TypeScript gRPC library that is nice to you
 -   [`ts-proto`](https://github.com/stephenh/ts-proto) - An idiomatic protobuf generator for TypeScript
 -   [`protobufjs`](https://github.com/protobufjs/protobuf.js) - Protocol Buffers for JavaScript (& TypeScript)
 -   [`protoc`](https://github.com/YePpHa/node-protoc) - A simple wrapper for the protoc